Silwan: Iron Age

-Roman period
+Roman Empire

 The King's Garden was used as a staging area for Jewish pilgrims who, during the festivals of Passover, Shavuot and Sukkot, used the spring-fed Pool of Siloam to wash and ritually purify themselves before ascending the monumental stepped street to the Temple Mount while singing hymns based on Psalms.
 On Sukkot water was brought from the Pool of Siloam to the Temple and poured upon the altar and the priests also drank of this water.

 In the New Testament, the collapse of the Tower of Siloam is cited by Jesus as one of two examples where sudden, untimely death came to people who didn't necessarily deserve it more than most other sinful people.

 According to the Gospel of John, Jesus healed a man who had been blind from birth.
 Jesus spat on the ground, made mud with the saliva, and spread the mud over the blind man's eyes.
 He then told the man, "Go wash yourself in the Pool of Siloam."
 So the man went and washed and came back seeing.

 Josephus described the waters of Siloam as "sweet and abundant".
 During the general outbreak of hostilities between the Jewish nation and the Roman Imperial army in ca. 66 CE, Simon bar Giora controlled all of the "Upper City" where he made his place of residence in the Phasael tower before abandoning it, and part of the "Lower City" (Acra) as far as the great wall in the Kidron Valley and the fountain of Siloam, now in Silwan.

-Byzantine period
+Byzantine Empire

 A pool and church were built at Siloam by the Byzantine empress Eudocia (c.
 400–460 CE) to commemorate Jesus' miraculous healing of the blind.